-You can also embed the video in any blog post.
+You can also embed the video in a blog post.
 It’ll make for a good multimedia experience for your blog audience and it can also increase the engagement on the Facebook post.

 But, can you embed videos from YouTube or should you upload them directly on Facebook?

-The reason is that Facebook is favoring native uploads over embedded videos from YouTube or any other third party.
+Naturally, Facebook favors native uploads over embedded videos from YouTube or any other third party.
 A business owner should not be intimidated by this media marketing strategy.

-This SEJ study was performed for 2 weeks on three Facebook pages – Search Engine Journal, Stunning and Interesting Facts and Did You Know.
+This SEJ study was performed for two weeks on three Facebook pages – Search Engine Journal, Stunning and Interesting Facts, and Did You Know.

 Here is a detailed breakdown of the numbers.

-Many huge media websites like Huffington Post, Telegraph and The New York Times, publish a massive amount of content every day.
+Massive websites like Huffington Post, Telegraph, and The New York Times publish a huge amount of content every day.
 They also push their content aggressively on Facebook.

-Here are a few takeaways on frequency of posting for social media marketing on Facebook for you:
+Here are a few takeaways on the frequency of posting for social media marketing on Facebook:

-- Avoid posting more than 2-3 times/day.
+- Avoid posting more than the recommended one to three times a day.
 It can overwhelm your audience.

-- But, you can post more often at widely different times if you’ve got an international audience.
-This’ll help you reach out to different segments of your audience (who live in a different time zone or log on to Facebook occasionally).
+- You can post more often at widely different times if you’ve got an international audience.
+That’ll help you reach out to different segments of your audience (who live in a different time zone or log in to Facebook occasionally).

 - Always post high-quality content.
-Engage your audience with humor, inspiration and educational content.
+Engage your audience with humor, inspirational, and educational content.